rackerlabs/rackspace-how-to/content/cloud-servers/use-iptables-with-centos-7.md

 3. Next, add iptables rules.
 You can do this in either of the following ways:

    - From the command-line interface (CLI), by running commands similar to `iptables -I INPUT ...`
-   - Create or edit your `/etc/sysconfig/iptables` file to look similar to the following basic example, which leaves ports 22 and 80 open:
+   - By creating or editing your `/etc/sysconfig/iptables` file to look similar to the following basic example, which leaves ports 22 and 80 open:

          $ cat /etc/sysconfig/iptables
          *filter